 While certainly not a major iPod release, the silver-and-black 2013 iPod touch upgrade nonetheless did its job.
 It offered younger customers a more affordable entry point into the Apple ecosystem.
 After all, as Steve Jobs once said, the iPod touch was intended to be “training wheels for the iPhone.”

 The iPod touch’s influence continues to be felt.
-Just last year, Apple surprised users with a new iPod touch.
-Powered by a speedy A10 Fusion processor, it was built for gaming and immersive AR experiences on the go.
-It’s more affordable, too, with prices starting at just $199.
+In 2019, Apple surprised us all with a new iPod touch.
+It looked the same but packed a speedy A10 Fusion processor, making it perfect for gaming and immersive AR experiences on the go.
+Apple made it more affordable, too, with prices starting at just $199.

 What was your first iPod?
 Leave your comments below.